netlify/markdown-to-sanity/bin/blogs/2017-12-04-open-source-netlify-cms-hits-1-0-bringing-git-based-content-management-to-static-sites-everywhere.md

   - news
 tags:
   - CMS
-  - open source
+  - Open source
-  - jamstack
+  - Jamstack
 format: blog
 description: >-
   The open source Netlify CMS has hit 1.0, with the release of an